 The Company has introduced a performance-linked compensation plan so that compensation for executive directors and Executive Officers functions as a sound incentive for sustainable growth.
 Performance-linked compensation is variable compensation that is determined in accordance with the degree of achievement of the performance targets.
 The performance-linked compensation that forms the base is established for each position and multiplied by the performance-linked coefficient to calculate the amount to be paid.
-To calculate the amount to be paid, evaluation indices that contribute to an increase in corporate value are set for each position and job title, and the degree of achievement of the targets and the performance compared with the previous fiscal year are evaluated each fiscal year.
+To calculate the amount to be paid, evaluation indices that contribute to an increase in corporate value are set for each position and job title, and the degree of achievement of the targets is evaluated each fiscal year.